Phase 1 Foundations: What to Handle Before the Student Loans

 Cliff vesting.
 You own 0% of the employer's contributions until a specific date, then 100% all at once.
 The IRS allows up to 3 years for cliff vesting.

 Graded vesting.
-Ownership increases incrementally — for example, 20% per year over 5 years.
+Ownership increases incrementally, for example, 20% per year over 5 years.
 The IRS requires graded vesting schedules to be complete within 6 years.

 For a clinician working at a hospital system or school district, this matters more than it might seem.
 If you're at a job for 18 months and leave for a travel contract, you may walk away with none of the employer match despite having contributed your own money the whole time.
 Check your plan documents before assuming the match is already yours.

 The vesting schedule doesn't change the math on contributing enough to get the match.
 Get it anyway.
-But it's a factor worth knowing when you're deciding how long to stay at your job
+But it's a factor worth knowing when you're deciding how long to stay at your job.

 Step 4: Build a Full Emergency Fund

-With high-interest debt eliminated and the employer match locked in, its now time to build out a full emergency fund: three to six months of essential expenses in a high-yield savings account.
+With high-interest debt eliminated and the employer match locked in, it's now time to build out a full emergency fund: three to six months of essential expenses in a high-yield savings account.

 Essential expenses means the bills that don't go away: rent or mortgage, utilities, groceries, insurance premiums, and minimum debt payments.
 Not subscriptions, dining out, or anything discretionary.
 The number you need to keep the lights on, loans paid, and your household cared for if your income stopped tomorrow.